YottaDots/PostgreSQLSessionHandler/README.md

 ## Usage
 In the script is written what to do.

+For the database connection I suggest you make a configfile which is located outside the rootfolder.

 The normal sessionhandling of PHP is used, the only difference is that in the index.php file for instance you start with:
 ```PHP
 $handler = new yottadotssessionhandler();